 One of the areas that I am excited about is that this isn’t something that just benefits Canadian Web Hosting and our customers.
 With Watson-based support agents, businesses and companies can accelerate access to information by further personalizing their offerings, improving call center agent training including the time required to get started; all resulting in a better user experience and lower employee costs.

 Can Watson Improve the Customer Experience

-Anybody who has run a call center knows that training and paying call center agents is costly venture.
+Anybody who has run a call centre knows that training and paying call centre agents is a costly venture.
 More importantly, interacting with ineffective or difficult to navigate voice systems and untrained agents can quickly lead to high customer turnover.
 Research indicates that typical Interactive Voice Response systems have sub-standard 51 percent customer satisfaction rate and costs an average $.20 to $2.00 per call and this doesn’t even include considerations for user experience, hold times and other areas that can impact how a customer feels about a company.
 This same study shows that 7.3 percent of customers who use IVRs consider moving to competitors after using them.
 That is almost 1 out of 10 calls coming in and is an incredible number.
 You can be sure that Canadian Web Hosting is adding Watson Voice Gateway over the next few months.